jdcloudcom/en/documentation/Networking/VPN/Operation-Guide/Client-Site-Configuration/Cisco-Configuration.md

 ## VPC Attachment Firewall Device IPsec VPN Configuration:
-After VPN Tunnel is created on [JD Cloud VPN Connection Console](https://cns-console.jdcloud.com/host/vpnConnection/list), corresponding configuration shall be carried out on customer’s local devices for negotiation and establishment of VPN Tunnel.
+After VPN Tunnel is created on [VPN Connection Console](https://cns-console.jdcloud.com/host/vpnConnection/list), corresponding configuration shall be carried out on customer’s local devices for negotiation and establishment of VPN Tunnel.

 Taking Cisco C3900 as the example, this article tells how to configure VPN on Cisco devices, which is applicable for Cisco IOS 15.0+ software.
 For devices of other versions, please make configuration by referring to this example.